 What Counts as MG Volunteer Requirement Hours?
 Many people ask what counts towards official Master Gardener Volunteer Hours.
 There are, of course, many activities in which a South Carolina Master Gardeners can participate.
 Master Gardener Volunteer hours are those which advance the mission of the Clemson Extension System and the Master Gardener Volunteer Mission.

 The first and foremost criteria for what counts is the approval of the local County Extension Agent.
 The mission of the MG program is for the agent to extend and expand the availability of research-based information and satisfy consumer demand.
 Since each county and program has different needs, the responsibility for determining what is needed and how to satisfy that need fall to the local Master Gardener Coordinator.

 In general, volunteerism in the South Carolina Master Gardener Program falls into three distinct categories.
 The first and most important category is educational service.
 Educational service directly reflects the mission of the South Carolina Master Gardener Program.
 These are volunteer hours that are dedicated to teaching others research-based information about gardening and other horticultural topics.
-Forty (40) hours of education service are required for initial certification and twenty (20) hours are required yearly to maintain active Master Gardener status.
+Forty (40) hours of education service are required for initial certification and twenty (20) hours are required yearly to maintain certified Master Gardener status.

 The second category is community service.
 Community service involves the use of Master Gardening skills to improve the community.
 This make take the form of a city or neighborhood beautification project or the planting of a community garden.
 Community service involves labor but no transfer of knowledge.
 Community service hours do not count toward the volunteer requirement for the South Carolina Master Gardener Program.

 Typical Master Gardener Duties Include: